-- (a) Any member who is more than 10 hours in default at the time of any carnival throughout the season will be ineligible to compete.
-Fraudulent behaviour is not permitted (such as tampering with patrol logs) - if seen, immediate suspension if appropriate by the Club Captain and presented to Committee for disciplinary action according to the Greivance, Judicial and Discipline Regulations of SLSA as amended from time to time. - (b) Competitors that compete in a carnival that clashes with a rostered patrol without finding a substitute risk disqualifying themselves and any team/s of which they are a part. - (c) No patrol hours are allocated for competitors on BBQ during carnivals as it is part of their volunteer activity unless approved by the Club Captain prior and in writing. - (d) Active Members wishing to compete for the club must complete at least 25 hours of rostered patrols between 1 January and 31 December in each year.
-During Covid conditions this has been reduced to 15 hours for the 2021/2022 season - (e) Active Reserves 12 rostered patrol hours or 3 to 4 rostered patrols.
-During Covid conditions this has been reduced to 7 hours for the 2021/2022 season. - (f) Long Service members be requested to complete 8 rostered patrol hours.
-Reduced to 7 hours during Covid conditions for the 2021/2022 season - (g) Competitors competing for Queenscliff from another club, are requested to perform 10- hours of volunteer activity for Queenscliff to be eligible to compete in the competition season.
+- (b) Any member who is more than 10 hours in default at the time of any carnival throughout the season will be ineligible to compete.
+Fraudulent behaviour is not permitted (such as tampering with patrol logs) if seen, immediate suspension if appropriate by the Club Captain and presented to Committee for disciplinary action according to the Greivance, Judicial and Discipline Regulations of SLSA as amended from time to time. - (c) Competitors that compete in a carnival that clashes with a rostered patrol without finding a substitute risk disqualifying themselves and any team/s of which they are a part. - (d) No patrol hours are allocated for competitors on BBQ during carnivals as it is part of their volunteer activity unless approved by the Club Captain prior and in writing.

+- (e) Active Members wishing to compete for the club must complete a minimum of 25 hours on their rostered (home) patrol between 1 January and 31 December in each year for their hours to be counted. - (f) Active Reserves 12 rostered patrol hours. - (g) Long Service and Life Members that compete are required to complete 8 rostered patrol hours and must be allocated to a patrol and complete their hours on that patrol. - (h) Competitors competing for Queenscliff from another club, are required to perform a minimum of 10 hours of volunteer service activity for Queenscliff to be eligible to compete in the competition season.
+Queenscliff has agreed these service hours are for volunteering service for State carnivals hosted by Queenscliff.